 It is no wonder that women do not come forward with events that have happened to them, when politicians in the public eye appear to disregard accusations because party politics, and manipulating the make-up of institutions, is more important.

 The world’s consumption of single-use plastic is slowly killing our earth.
-If you have seen Blue Planet you will have been shown the detrimental effect the use of plastic bags and bottles has had on […]
+If you have seen Blue Planet you will have been shown the detrimental effect the use… Read more “Why you should reduce your plastic waste”

 Divisive is an apt word for the process of removing Britain from the European Union.
-From even before the announcement of the referendum to this exact moment, Brexit has caused fractures in every political party […]
+From even before the announcement of the referendum to this exact moment,… Read more “Both sides of the aisle: a look at why Brexit is great for pluralism”

 Last week women in Saudi Arabia were legally allowed to drive themselves for the first time in the country’s history.
 Before this change Saudi was the only country in the world where driving alone was forbidden for women.